geneseframework/complexity/README.md

 ## 1. Why use @genese/complexity ?

-`@genese/complexity` is an audit tool which allows you to identify quickly the bad practices concerning cognitive or cyclomatic complexity.
+@genese/complexity is an audit tool which allows you to identify quickly the bad practices concerning cognitive or cyclomatic complexity.
-You will be able to find quickly the methods with too high complexity index or which should be examined carefully.
+With this module, you will be able to find quickly the methods with too high complexity index and which should be examined carefully.
-`@genese/complexity` is available for JS, TS, JSX, TSX and JAVA.
+@genese/complexity is available for JS, TS, JSX, TSX and JAVA.

 [Top](#table-of-contents)
 ## 2. Installation

-`@genese/complexity` is used through the [@genese/cli](https://www.npmjs.com/package/@genese/cli).
+@genese/complexity is used through the [@genese/cli](https://www.npmjs.com/package/@genese/cli).
 You need to install it first:

 ```sh
 npm i -g @genese/cli
 ```

-Then, you can install the complexity module:
+Then, you can install the @genese/complexity module:

 ```sh
 npm i -g @genese/complexity